libp2p/specs/webrtc/README.md

 this point the peer is not yet authenticated.
 Similarly, the receiving side MAY accept streams before completion of the handshake.

-### Open Questions

-- On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
-Benefit would be that a node only needs to persist the libp2p private key and not the TLS key material while still maintaining a fixed TLS certificate fingerprint.

 ## General Open Questions

 - Should libp2p's WebRTC stack limit itself to using UDP only, or support WebRTC